femou1/pb-handbooks/tms_handbook.md

 While on duty as a Syndicate member, you are expected to help cause chaos by melting or freezing the core.
 There are times where multiple Syndicate members are trying to do different objectives, communication is key to success!
 Work together to meet a common goal and success will follow.

 [details="PET/Core Suits"]
-You are allowed to wear PET suits or the core suit while on duty as TMS.
+You are allowed to wear PET Hazmat and PET Fire suits or the general core suit while on duty as TMS.
 A uniform is not required while wearing these suits.
+You are not allowed to wear the PET Medical suit as an on-duty TMS member.

 TMS are allowed to use the Astronaut helmet during raids, this can be used in the core when the temperature is below 3000.
 Astronaut Helmet ID: `1081366`